25miro/25miro/README.md

-- 👋 Hi, I’m Belmiro
+- 👋 Hi, I’m Miro
-- 👀 I’m interested in Developer
+- 👀 I’m interested in Developer and Software Tester
-- 🌱 I’m currently learning FullStack Web Developer
+- 🌱 I’m currently learning FullStack Web Developer and QA
-- 💞️ I’m looking to collaborate on Front-End
+- 💞️ I’m looking to collaborate on Front-End or Software Tester
 - 📫 How to reach me: silva.belmiro@gmail.com

 <!---